wso2/kubernetes-pipeline/kubernetes-pipeline/docs/getting-started-ei.md

     ```
     docker login docker.wso2.com
-    docker pull docker.wso2.com/wso2is:5.8.0
+    docker pull docker.wso2.com/wso2ei-integrator:6.5.0
-    docker tag docker.wso2.com/wso2is:5.8.0 <DOCKER_ORGANIZATION>/wso2is
+    docker tag docker.wso2.com/wso2ei-integrator:6.5.0 <DOCKER_ORGANIZATION>/wso2ei-integrator
     ```

 > <DOCKER_ORGANIZATION> refers to the name of your organization in Docker Hub.

-- If you do not have a WSO2 subscription use the Docker Hub image `wso2/wso2is:5.8.0` instead.
+- If you do not have a WSO2 subscription use the Docker Hub image `wso2/wso2ei-integrator:6.5.0` instead.

     ```
-    docker pull wso2/wso2is:5.8.0
+    docker pull wso2/wso2ei-integrator:6.5.0
-    docker tag wso2/wso2is:5.8.0<DOCKER_ORGANIZATION>/wso2is
+    docker tag wso2/wso2ei-integrator:6.5.0<DOCKER_ORGANIZATION>/wso2ei-integrator
     ```

-> The WSO2 Identity and Access Management Docker image automatically fetches product updates on a weekly basis.
+> The WSO2 Enterprise Integration Docker image automatically fetches product updates on a weekly basis.
 If you do not have a WSO2 Subscription account, you can sign up for a Free Trial Subscription [here](https://wso2.com/subscription/free-trial).

-Then, log into your organization on Docker Hub and push the Identity Server image.
+Then, log into your organization on Docker Hub and push the Enterprise Integrator image.

 ```
 docker login
-docker push <DOCKER_ORGANIZATION>/wso2is
+docker push <DOCKER_ORGANIZATION>/wso2ei-integrator
 ```

 ### Deploy the CI/CD pipeline

-1. Download the [sample values.yaml](../samples/values-is-pattern-1.yaml) file and replace the placeholders with their respective values.
+1. Download the [sample values.yaml](../../samples/values-ei-pattern-1.yaml) file and replace the placeholders with their respective values.

     - <WSO2_SUBSCRIPTION_USERNAME>
     - <WSO2_SUBSCRIPTION_PASSWORD>